This post may contain affiliate links. Please read my disclosure policy.

 Prepping your seaweed

 - Remove your sea moss from the package.
 (It will have a slight smell.
-That’s a good thing!).
-Thoroughly rinse your seaweed to remove any salt, sand, and debris.
-(Photos 1 & 2)
+That's a good thing!).
+Thoroughly rinse your seaweed with filtered or spring water.
+(Do not use tap water.
+I have a filtered system installed in my home which is why you see me rinsing it in the sink) (Photos 1 & 2)

 - Grab a bowl and fill it with water.
 Place your sea moss in and soak for 4 to 8 hours.
 (Photos 3 & 4)